antick/mojo/README.md

 4. Better App UI.
 5. Rework on the paradox script file conversion.
 6. A file viewer to check if the build was generated correctly in the Local build folder.
+7. Show a loader when the app is doing something.

 ## Known issues